Voter Assistance and Resources

 - Republican Party of Minnesota: 651-222-0022

-- Non-profit organizations often offer rides to the polls as well.
+- Often community and non-profit organizations offer rides to the polls as well.
 In advance of upcoming elections, we will update this page with resources we are aware of.
 Please let us know if your organization will be providing rides so we can include your information.

-- Metro Transit Bus and LRT Information: Use the trip planner to plan your route to the polls via public transportation.
+- Metro Transit Bus and LRT Information: Use the trip planner to plan a free trip to the polls via public transportation.

 Persons transporting voters to the polls must not in any way try to induce or persuade voters about their candidate or ballot selections on Election Day.